How To Test The Crank Sensor (1994-1996 3.9L, 5.2L, 5.9L Chrysler)

 Let's take a look at your test results:

-CASE 2: The multimeter DID NOT register 5 Volts DC when the key was turned On.
+CASE 2: No 4.5 to 5 Volts DC.
 Recheck your connections and try the test again.

 If the multimeter still does not register 5 Volts, then you now have confirmed that the lack of power is the reason why the crank sensor is not working (and so replacing it will not help solve the problem).